Suryaraju3/hs/README.md

 ### Challenges

 * I Faced challenges in connecting Django backend with ReactJS frontend and handling JWT expiration.
-Learned how to implement automatic token refresh and protected routes using React.